vyelamanchili/v3r.d9/sites/yvranjeesh/wp-content/plugins/optinmonster/readme.txt

 These personalization features of OptinMonster popups make them highly effective in improving your lead generation, increasing subscribers, and growing sales.

-> Using OptinMonster, I was able to increase sales $55,000 after capturing nearly 7% more leads with a single optin!<br>
+> Using OptinMonster, I was able to increase sales $55,000 after capturing nearly 7% more leads with a single optin!<br />
-> Cole Joseph, Owner of Cole's Classroom (<a href="https://optinmonster.com/coles-classroom-added-55494-sales?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)
+> Cole Joseph, Owner of Cole's Classroom <a href="https://optinmonster.com/coles-classroom-added-55494-sales?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>

 === Popup A/B Testing, Email Marketing Integrations, and Popup Analytics ===